Penny Woolcock

 Penny Woolcock (born 1 January 1950) is an Argentine filmmaker, opera director, and screenwriter.

 Early life

-Penny Woolcock was born in Argentina and raised in Montevideo and Buenos Aires.
-In 1967, she founded a radical theatre group and was briefly arrested.
+Penny Woolcock was born in Argentina and raised in a British community.
+In 1967, she performed in a play called "Liberty and other Intoxications", which was about dictatorship in Argentina; she was briefly arrested as a result.
 Her parents wanted to send her to Europe for safety; instead she fled to Spain with a man from the theatre group and had a baby in Barcelona.

-In 1970 she moved to England as a single mother.
+In 1970, she moved to England as a single mother.
 She did factory work and other jobs.
-In her thirties she enrolled in a filmmakers' workshop, borrowed some film-making equipment and sold the resulting feature to the BBC.
+In her thirties, she enrolled in a filmmakers' workshop, borrowed some film-making equipment and sold the resulting feature to the BBC.
 She was then hired as a director and editor of a current affairs program in Newcastle and subsequently went on to feature making.